-- b.
+- a.
+An introduction to the character telling the tale in verse (modeled after "The Prologue") - b.
 A tale written in verse or prose - c.
 A self-analysis of their work - 2.
 Use the "Getting Started" (Resource 5.2) handout to have students brainstorm before beginning.
 Students will brainstorm ideas for a character and tale and provide rationale for their choice.
 Please see Resource 5.2 for specific pre-writing instructions. - 3.
-After students have chosen a character to tell their tale, have them turn to Resource 5.3, "Prewriting - The Character Introduction." - 4.
+After students have chosen a character to tell their tale, have them turn to Resource 5.3, "Prewriting The Character Introduction." - 4.
 First, students will create a Tree Map for their character.
 The branches might be - 1) Appearance/apparel; 2) Possessions/companions; - 3) Actions; as shown below: